dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-installing-the-github-application.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-github/github-connect.gif" title="Navigated to Linked Accounts under your profile"/>

-Once in this section, you'll be able to set up your GitHub account connection to dbt Cloud by clicking on the **Link** button for GitHub.
-This will redirect you to your GitHub account where you will be asked to install and configure the dbt Cloud application.
-Select the GitHub organization you want dbt Cloud to have access to and which repositories you wish to grant access to.
+In the Linked Accounts section, you can set up your GitHub account connection to dbt Cloud by clicking **Link** to the right of GitHub.
+This redirects you to your account on GitHub where you will be asked to install and configure the dbt Cloud application.
+Select the GitHub organization and repositories dbt Cloud should access.

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-github/github-app-install.png" title="Installing the dbt Cloud application into a GitHub organization"/>